CompuTec/computec-docs/docs/appengine/plugins-user-guide/ct-label.md

 ## Request Errors

-To check the errors of a given request, you need to click on the **selected** button on the selected row.
+To view the errors associated with a specific request, click on the "selected" button in the selected row.

 ![CompuTec Labels](./media/ctlabel/request-errors.png)